On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory

 The topology is defined as follows.
 For technical reasons, we work here with the slightly modified model discussed in \cite[Remarks 2.1(ii) and 4.5]{GMTW(2009)}.
-Let $\RR^{\delta}$ denote the set of real numbers with the discrete topology and set The space of objects $\ob \cobn$ is
+Set Let $\RR^{\delta}$ denote the set of real numbers with the discrete topology.
+The space of objects $\ob \cobn$ is

 where $M$ varies over the diffeomorphism classes of closed $(d-1)$-manifolds.
 By Whitney's embedding theorem, the space $\Emb(M, \RR^{d-1 + \infty})$ is contractible, and so there is a homotopy equivalence $B_{\infty}(M) \simeq B \Diff(M)$.